deepshikha04yadav/Sports-Quota-Recruitment/README.md

 #  Sports Quota Recruitment System

-The Sports Quota Recruitment System is a web-based application designed to streamline the recruitment process for candidates applying under the sports quota.
+The **Sports Quota Recruitment System** is a web-based application designed to streamline the process of candidate registration, verification, and management for sports quota admissions.
 It enables candidates to register online with their personal, academic, and sports-related details while allowing administrators to manage applications efficiently.

-Built using Django (Python Web Framework), this project ensures secure data handling, role-based access, and easy database management.

-The **Sports Quota Recruitment System** is a web-based application designed to streamline the process of candidate registration, verification, and management for sports quota admissions.
 Built with Django and customizable for any institution(made as a part of internship completion at BLW(Banaras Locomotive Works)), it provides secure, paperless workflows for both applicants and administrators.

 ---